ashleybaxter/iamashley/about.md

 author_name: Ashley Baxter
 ---

 Ashley Baxter is a business person and <a href="http://girlwithacamera.co.uk">photographer</a>.
-Ashley is building <a href="http://insurancebyjack.co.uk">Insurance by Jack</a>, business insurance on a first name basis.
-She likes video games, lifting weights, and her dog, <a href="https://www.instagram.com/p/7nf5yJLXYt/?taken-by=ashleybaxter">Indie</a>.
+She is currently building <a href="http://insurancebyjack.co.uk">Insurance by Jack</a>, business insurance on a first name basis.
+Ashley likes video games, lifting weights, and her dog, <a href="https://www.instagram.com/p/7nf5yJLXYt/?taken-by=ashleybaxter">Indie</a>.